rebearteta/social-ideation/README.md

 posted *on behalf of the Facebook users* to the Facebook groups associated with the initiatives by calling the corresponding Facebook API function (4).

 The ideas and comments deleted on the Facebook group are deleted too on IdeaScale by calling the corresponding API function.
 On the other hand, IdeaScale doesn't provide the option delete ideas nor comments, only administrators of the initiative can do this.
-So if the administrator delete ideas or comments on IdeaScale, they will be deleted too on the Facebook group only if they have been posted by the Social Ideation App on behalf of the Facebook users.
+So, if the administrator deletes ideas or comments on IdeaScale, they will be deleted too on the Facebook group only if they have been posted by the Social Ideation App on behalf of the Facebook users.

 Installation
 ------------

  1. Clone the repository `git clone https://github.com/joausaga/social-ideation.git`

- 2. Go inside the repository folder and execute `pip install -r requirements.txt` to install dependencies
+ 2. Go inside the repository folder and execute `pip install -r requirements.txt` to install dependencies.
+    If an error occurs during the installation, it might be because some of these resons:
+    a) Package *python-dev* is missing
+    b) Package *libmysqlclient-dev* is missing
+    c) The environment variables *LC_ALL* and/or *LC_CTYPE* are not defined or don't have a valid value

  3. Clone Facebook API client library `git clone https://github.com/pythonforfacebook/facebook-sdk`

  4. Go inside Facebook API client library and install it `python setup.py install`

- 5. Create a mysql database
+ 5. Create a mysql database.
+Make sure your database collation is set to UTF-8, if not, edit the script *fix_database_to_utf8.py* and set the *user* and *passwd* parameters of your database and then run the script `python fix_database_to_utf8.py`

  6. Set the configuration parameters of the database in social-ideation/settings.py